-NB-IoT UEs, BL UEs or UEs in enhanced coverage can use WUS, when configured in the cell, to reduce the power consumption related to paging monitoring.
+NB-IoT UEs, BL UEs or UEs in enhanced coverage can use WUS, when configured in the cell and UE used this cell last, to reduce the power consumption related to paging monitoring.
+UE used this cell last means the most recent cell UE was in when S1 connection was released under normal conditions i.e. UE received RRCConnectionRelease, RRCEarlyDataComplete.

 When WUS is used in idle mode, the following are applicable: